mihir787/case_study_one/case_study_one.md

 ### US Brewery Distribution

-Our first step in analyzing the data is to determine the distribution of breweries across the United States.
+Our first step in analyzing expansion opportunities was to determine the distribution of breweries across the United States.
+That will be a crucial metric to provide your business development group as it relates to determining which markets would be the best investment for your company.

 ```r